 - The roofer might offer to take care of all dealings with a claims adjuster, and tell you all you need to do is sign the contract and ‘avoid the red tape’.
 Scan that contract for any reference to an assignment of benefits.

 Many homeowners have been ripped off through assigning benefits directly to roofing contractors.
 By transferring these rights, insurance companies will only deal with the contractor and not you.
 Many times, roofers pocket claims proceeds and never return to make repairs.
-Be aware of other signs of a scam, such as: The contractor may be willing to perform work on parts of your home that have no damage.
+Be aware of other signs of a scam, such as a contractor may be willing to perform work on parts of your home that have no damage.
 They may ask you to sign on the spot so that work can begin immediately.

 If you suspect something doesn’t feel right, take the necessary steps to avoid being swindled.
 Here’s what to do if you find yourself in a similar situation: